Chobbes/c495-presentation-2015/speech.md

     const a b = a

 Looking at this it makes intuitive sense that this would form a proof of the proposition.
 Both of the arguments to the function are propositions, and by returning the first proposition, `a`, we show that `b -> a`, since regardless of whether `b` is true or false we can produce `a` when given `a`.
 Explaining it is confusing, but it actually makes a lot of intuitive sense.
 If you're given `a` and `b`, then of course you can prove the proposition `a` from it.

+And of course you can write this as a simple lambda term

+    (\x : a, y : b. x)

+As we know the lambda calculi are very simple, essentially consisting of one axiom (beta reduction), which just acts like replacement.
+The typed lambda calculi add a bit more pizzazz, but they're pretty much the same.
+This is how Coq can allow for complicated proof tactics, while still satisfying the de Bruijn criterion.
+The tactics are merely a means of manipulating lambda terms in an automated and useful fashion.
+It doesn't matter what the tactics do, even if they're technically "incorrect", because pretty much all Coq does is type checks the generated lambda term.